ChitwandeepKaur/Calculator_Js/README.md

 # Web_Development_Projects
-My own little collection of web development projects made using HTML, CSS, Javascript
+My own little collection of web development projects made using different Web Technologies.

 1. <em><strong>Calculator</strong></em> -
   An interactive calculator made using HTML, CSS and Javascript.
 Use the simple interface to enter your mathematical query and hit the '=' symbol to get your answer.
 This         calculator performs operations like +, -, *, / and %.